jspaaks/2022-ieee/README.md

 **This section in brief**

-1. download and install Node and NPM
+1. Download and install Node and NPM
-1. download and install `zenodraft` from https://npmjs.com
+1. Download and install `zenodraft` from https://npmjs.com
-1. get access tokens for Zenodo Sandbox
+1. Get access tokens for Zenodo Sandbox
-1. use `zenodraft` to publish a local file to Zenodo Sandbox
+1. Use `zenodraft` to publish a local file to Zenodo Sandbox
-1. use `zenodraft` to attach metadata to the new deposition on Zenodo Sandbox
+1. Use `zenodraft` to attach metadata to the new deposition on Zenodo Sandbox
+1. Use `cffconvert` and `jq` to include citation data from `CITATION.cff` in the deposition's metadata

 **Prerequisites**